mascaldotfr/CoRT/api/bin/warstatus/README.md

 The API code is just here to translate html to a more structured json format, and provide an history of events.
-If you work with that API, it's recommended to have the official warstatus page opened.
+If you work with that API, it's recommended to have the official warstatus page opened with devtools on.

 > [!TIP]
 > It's useless to fetch it more than minutely.
 A fresh result is granted minutely